RamiroHR/TradingBotApp_mlops/README.md

 Follow the steps below to swiftly utilize your initial model:

 1. `/price_hist` : get the price up to date
-2. `/update_model_params` : create and record the parameter for your model
+2. `/update_model_params` : create and record the parameters for your model
 3. `/train_model` : train and record the model
 4. `/prediction` : predict